 Andrew Davies has penned the adaptation, and in the official casting announcement was quoted as saying “this is such an intense and gut-wrenching story and I am delighted that this esteemed ensemble of actors will be bringing it to life – led by Dominic West and David Oyelowo in the iconic roles of Jean Valjean and his nemesis Javert.
 In Valjean, we see the terrifying anger and resentment against society but also the tenderness that is hidden deep in his complex psyche.
 And in Javert, the ferocious dedication to duty that takes him from obsession to madness”.

-Filming begins in February, and we’d expect to see Les Miserables on our screens this winter.
+Les Miserables will be on our screens this winter.

 This is our original story, from November 2017.